Amelie-Schreiber/study_of_attention/README.md

 - Visualizing the Autoregressice Property of GPT-2
 - Can we view attention as a kernel?
 - Can we use quantum kernel methods to enhance performance of attention?
-- Viewing transformers as "powerful graph learners", and tokenizing graphs and dessins d'enfant.
+- Viewing transformers as "powerful graph learners", and tokenizing (edges and vertices of) graphs, and dessins d'enfant.
 - How do we relate this to graph grammars and language modelling?
 - What about graph completion, and graph property prediction?